Preventing Self-Harm 101

 Because self-harm is highly stigmatized, it is often kept secret.
 If you are worried about a loved one, look out for these behavioral and physical indicators:

-• Unexplained, frequent cuts, severe scratches, burns, or bruises.
+- 1. Unexplained injuries Unexplained, frequent cuts, severe scratches, burns, or bruises.

-• Consistently wearing long sleeves or pants, even in hot weather.
+- 2. Covering up Consistently wearing long sleeves or pants, even in hot weather.

-• Finding hidden objects like razors, sharp blades, or lighters in their personal belongings.
+- 3. Hidden objects Finding hidden objects like razors, sharp blades, or lighters in their personal belongings.

-• Unexpected withdrawal from friends, family, and activities they once enjoyed.
+- 4. Sudden withdrawal Unexpected withdrawal from friends, family, and activities they once enjoyed.

-• A sudden increase in self-deprecating remarks or expressions of hopelessness.
+- 5. Negative self-talk A sudden increase in self-deprecating remarks or expressions of hopelessness.

-Safer Alternatives to Self-Harm (Harm Reduction)
+Safer Alternatives to Self-Harm

 Stopping self-harm entirely and instantly is incredibly difficult.
 "Harm reduction" involves replacing dangerous behaviors with safer alternatives that provide similar sensory input without causing permanent damage.
 When the urge to self-harm peaks, try:

-1. For the need to feel physical sensation: Hold a piece of ice tightly in your hand until it melts, or snap a rubber band against your wrist.
+- 1. For the need to feel physical sensation Hold a piece of ice tightly in your hand until it melts, or snap a rubber band against your wrist.
 Take a freezing cold shower.

-2. For the need to see marks: Draw on the area you want to harm using a bright red marker.
+- 2. For the need to see marks Draw on the area you want to harm using a bright red marker.

-3. For the need to release anger/tension: Punch a pillow, tear up heavy cardboard or a thick magazine, or engage in intense, exhausting physical exercise (like sprinting or jumping jacks) for five minutes.
+- 3. For the need to release anger/tension Punch a pillow, tear up heavy cardboard or a thick magazine, or engage in intense, exhausting physical exercise (like sprinting or jumping jacks) for five minutes.

-4. For the need to express emotional pain: Write down exactly how you feel on paper, and then physically destroy the paper by tearing it or safely burning it.
+- 4. For the need to express emotional pain Write down exactly how you feel on paper, and then physically destroy the paper by tearing it or safely burning it.